Are you an Edgio customer facing uncertainty? Discover how Macrometa ensures continuity and delivers high-performance solutions for your business.

 While Flink is not as mature, it is useful for complex event processing or native streaming use cases since it provides better performance, latency, and scalability.
 In addition, it has better support for windowing and state management.
 Finally, it enables you to do many things with primitive operations which would require the development of custom logic in Spark.

 Both technologies work well with applications localized in one global region, supported by existing application messaging and database infrastructure.
 On the other hand, globally-distributed applications that have to accommodate complex events and require data processing in 50 milliseconds or less could be better served by edge platforms, such as Macrometa, that offer a Complex Event Processing engine and global data synchronization, among others.
-See Macrometa Stream Workers in action - request a trial and try it out to learn more!
-Alternatively, if you are interested in a ready-to-go solution, explore Macrometa's industry offerings from OTT dynamic ad matching to eCommerce.
+Alternatively, if you are interested in ready-to-go solutions, explore PhotonIQ services that are powered by AI and the Macrometa GDN.
+PhotonIQ offers services like Event Hub for delivering millions of real-time notifications per second, FaaS for deploying serverless apps in seconds, and advanced solutions for eCommerce to enhance search, personalization, and performance.

 Compare